jhmatthews/msynchro/docs/source/index.rst

 msynchro is a simple python package that allows calculation of optically thin synchrotron emission from arbitrary electron distributions.
 It also include a tridiagonal matrix algorithm for evolving distributions of particles subject to cooling.

 The code is relatively simple, and the documentation at this stage is quite rudimentary.
+If you have queries, or find a place where documentation is lacking, please email me: matthews [at] ast.cam.ac.uk.

 .. toctree::